PintoGideon/notes/Javascript/Basics.md

 The next element is the part matched by the first group.

 The \_ (underscore) binding is ignored and used only to skip the full match element in the array returned by exec.

+### Word and String Boundaries

+Unfortunately, getDate will also happily extract the nonsensical date 00-1-3000 from the string "100-1-30000".
+A match may happen anywhere in the string, so in this case, it will start at the second character and end at the second-to-last character.

+If we want to enforce that the match must span the whole string, we can the markers ^ and $.
+The caret matches the start of the input string and the $ matches the end.

+### The Mechanics of matching

+Conceptually, when you use exec or test, the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string.